 Phishing is an attempt to acquire personal information such as usernames, passwords, and credit card details by masquerading as a trustworthy entity in an electronic communication.

-Communications purporting to be from popular social web sites, auction sites, online payment processors or IT administrators are commonly used to lure the unsuspecting public.
-Phishing is typically carried out by email spoofing or instant messaging, and it often directs users to enter details at a fake website whose look and feel are almost identical to the legitimate one.
+Communications purporting to be from "Auburn University," popular social websites, online payment processors or IT administrators are commonly used to lure the unsuspecting public.
+Phishing is typically carried out by email spoofing and often directs users to enter details at a fake website whose look and feel are almost identical to the legitimate one.

 - DO NOT reply to email with any personal information or passwords.
 If you have reason to believe that the request is real, call the institution or company directly.

-- DO NOT click a link in an email message.
+- DO NOT click a link in an unsolicited email message.
 If you have reason to believe the request is real, type the web address for the company or institution directly into your web browser.

 - DO be equally cautious when reading email on your phone.
 It may be easier to miss telltale signs of phishing attempts when reading the email on a smaller screen.

 There are often signs that can tip you off that a message may not be what it appears.

 - Urgent Language - Phishing attempts often use language meant to alarm.
 They contain threats, urging you to take immediate action.
 “You MUST click on the link below or your account will be canceled.”